 I had the house all to myself and it was an unusual phenomenon.

-The sounds of wind, rain and what I can only assume were city coyotes kept me and Joy (our dog!) on our toes.
+The sounds of wind, rain and what I can only assume were city coyotes kept me on my toes.

 One night I made crab legs.
 Another I made roasted shrimp.
 And the last night I made roasted potatoes and corn and tossed them in this creamy avocado spread.
 It was DELICIOUS!

 This avocado spread recipe is purposely nice and thick so that you can smear it on toast or use it in sammies (bye bye mayo!).

 But this spread is also very versatile.
 You can use it as: